david-boydell/testing-documentation/pal-regression-testing-plan.md

 Regression testing across browsers should be performed based on the [latest stats for News & World Service](https://confluence.dev.bbc.co.uk/display/news/Supported+Browser+Versions)

+Based on the stats regression testing will cover the top 3 most popular mobile and desktop browser:

+**Mobile:** Opera Mini, Chrome on Android, Safari on iOS **Desktop:** Chrome, Firefox, IE11

 Release on Test
 ---------------